Skip to main content

 ● Data available to the public (either without a user account or with unvetted user account) 0

 ● Agency operational data, controlled unclassified information (CUI), or data on individuals in low volumes.
-Doesn’t contain personally identifiable information (PII) or personal health information (PHI).
+Does not contain personally identifiable information (PII) or personal health information (PHI).
 5

 ● PII and/or PHI 55

-● Agency critical operational data or data that could impact life, health, or safety of individuals/systems relied upon for health and safety; or very high volumes of agency operational data 90
+● Agency critical operational data or data that could impact life, health, or safety of individuals/systems relied on for health and safety; or very high volumes of agency operational data 90

 ● No internal intranet or external Internet connection 0